aryanroy666/Meridian-AI-Market-Research-Strategy-Engine/README.md

 **Full traceability**

-Every key finding in the final report links back to the exact evidence and web source that supports it — nothing is asserted without a citation trail.
+Every key finding in the final report links back to the exact evidence and web source that supports it.
+Nothing is asserted without a citation trail.

 </td>
 </tr>